wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    the authoritative name server.
-However, stub resolvers may choose to support this technique, and / or may query directly for the EXTRA RR if it wants to pre-query for data that will likely be needed in the process of supporting its application.
+However, stub resolvers may choose to support this technique, and / or may query directly for the EXTRA RR if it wants to pre-query for data that will likely be needed in the process of supporting applications.

 8. Use of Additional information

-   When receiving additional records in the additional section, a resolver follows certain rules:
+   When deciding to use additional records in the additional section, a resolver must follow certain rules:

    1. Additional records MUST be validated before being used.